jfhbrook/tfmod/README.md

     - <https://developer.hashicorp.com/terraform/language/modules/develop/structure>
   - Validate on main branch
   - Validate github remote
+  - Detect if tag exists, only `--force` if necessary
   - Check if module is available through API
   - Bug: Attempts to update description to None
     - Shouldn't spec validation catch this?